ironsj/Nebula/README.md

 Next, you can install all the **pipeline dependencies** with the command:

-``pip install ./path/to/Nebula-Pipeline``
+``pip3 install ./path/to/Nebula-Pipeline``

-*Developer Tip:* If you are going to develop, you can use ``pip install -e ./path/to/Nebula-Pipeline``.
+*Developer Tip:* If you are going to develop, you can use ``pip3 install -e ./path/to/Nebula-Pipeline``.
 The `-e` flag will install a link to your development folder instead of copying the files to the `site-packages` directory so may not always need to reinstall when you make changes.

 Also, install the **NLTK stopwords** to support UIs that use the Elasticsearch Data Controllers:

-``python -m nltk.downloader stopwords``
+``python3 -m nltk.downloader stopwords``

 Again, you may need to use `sudo`.

 **If you are on Linux and want to support Omniview, you must install a custom sklearn package,** which is only compatible with Linux systems:

-``pip install -U ./lib/scikit_learn-0.19.dev0-cp27-cp27mu-linux_x86_64.whl``
+``pip3 install -U ./lib/scikit_learn-0.19.dev0-cp27-cp27mu-linux_x86_64.whl``

 ### Launch the Node.js server

-You can now launch the Node.js server by running `sudo npx nodemon start` from the root directory.
-This will start the server locally (default listening on port 80, which is the port used for all internet connections).
+You can now launch the Node.js server by running `sudo npm start` from the root directory.
+This will start the server locally (listens on port 4040, as defined in `app.js`).
 You should now be able to connect to the server via `localhost`.

 *Developer Tip:* If the code in Nebula-Pipeline has changed, you may not see the changes you made unless you rerun the above `pip install` commands.